levilentz/scale-agentex-agent-demo/README.md

 # Quick Start

 This quick start assumes that you have docker installed and are able to run run containers and build them.
-If you are not, please go to the sections for [Mac](#mac-setup-guide) or [Windows](#windows-setup-guide).
+If you are not sure, please go to the sections for [Mac](#mac-setup-guide) or [Windows](#windows-setup-guide).

 ## Initialize Submodule